codio/knowledge/source/common/tools/student-virtual-coach.rst

    :alt: Hint option by chatbot

+You can provide feedback on the Virtual Coach’s responses by using the thumbs up icon to vote up or the thumbs down icon to vote down the responses.
-Note:   You can resize the chatbot window by dragging the circle that appears at the top left corner.
+You can also resize the chatbot window by dragging the circle that appears at the top left corner.